Mariners get past Baltimore, but stuck in neutral in race for second wild card

 The Mariners committed an error on the next batter as Dee Gordon made a difficult stop in the outfield grass.
 But his low throw also wasn’t handled by Cano.

-The two plays and the general level of obvious discomfort at first base that Cano has shown in his returns is a sign that moving him to the position full time in 2019 might not be so simple despite the wishes of some fans.
+The two plays and the general level of obvious discomfort at first base that Cano has shown in his return is a sign that moving him to the position full time in 2019 might not be so simple despite the wishes of some fans.

+“We have to be creative and keep moving guys around to keep guys in the lineup,” Servais said of the present.
+“You are going to have a miscue here or there, but there were some other miscues behind him that should not have happened.
+We need to play better defense behind Mike Leake.
+He deserved better in that inning.”

 Leake got out of the inning by getting a ground ball to Kyle Seager, who fielded it cleanly and fired to first for the final out.

+“I’ve had situations like that,” Leake said.
+“It’s learning from experience.
+It’s part of the game and you are going to have mistakes like that.
+Three in a one inning is obviously not what you want.”

-But Cruz and Span atoned for their teammates’ miscues in the bottom half of the inning.
-Cruz whacked a majestic solo homer into The ‘Pen off Orioles starter Andrew Cashner to tie the score at 2.
+Cruz and Span atoned for their teammates’ miscues in the bottom half of the inning.
+With two outs, Cruz whacked a majestic solo homer into The ‘Pen off Orioles starter Andrew Cashner to tie the score at 2.
 It was Cruz’s 34th homer of the season.
+Cruz is now 7 for 17 off of Cashner in his career with three doubles and two homers.

+“Really?”
+Cruz deadpanned.
+“I can’t explain it.
+It’s baseball.
+Sometimes you have good numbers off guys.”

 Three pitches later, Span yanked a line drive over the wall in right field for his 11th homer of the season and a 3-2 lead.

+The Cruz homer changed the Mariners’ mindset from the mistakes in the field.

+“Even though they only had a one-run lead, it felt like we were down three or four,” Span said.
+“When he came up and hit the homer, it definitely sparked us.”

 Seattle got a scoreless top of the seventh from reliever Shawn Marshall and tacked on two more runs in the bottom of the frame.
+The duo of Cruz and Span combined for another run.
+Cruz doubled to left-center and scored on Span’s bloop single to left.

+“He made a good read and had a good jump,” Span said.
+“He’ll surprise you sometimes.”

+Guillermo Heredia executed a safety squeeze bunt to score Span to make it 5-2.

 Alex Colome followed with a scoreless eighth and Edwin Diaz notched save No. 53 with a 1-2-3 ninth.